 Depending on your risk, the ACS suggests that men discuss when to begin screenings with their physician at the following ages:

-• For men at high risk, it is recommended to begin prostate cancer screenings at age 45.
+- For men at high risk, it is recommended to begin prostate cancer screenings at age 45.
+Those with high risk include:

-• African Americans and men who have a first degree relative (father, brother or son) diagnosed with prostate cancer before age 65 are high risk.
+- Men who have a first degree relative (father, brother or son) diagnosed with prostate cancer before age 65.

 After this discussion, those men who require or choose to have a screening will be tested via a prostate-specific antigen (PSA) blood test.
 If necessary, a digital rectal exam (DRE) may also be done as part of a screening.